 CareerSource Pinellas has a direct impact on the workforce, business, education and economic development communities in Pinellas County.
-Through various programs CareerSource Pinellas has assisted an average of 56,000 customers annually including 3,300 persons with disabilities.
+Through various programs, CareerSource Pinellas has assisted an average of 40,000 customers annually, including 1,500 persons with disabilities.

 CareerSource Pinellas offers the following services to beneficiaries of a Ticket to Work:

-- Employability Skills Training to include basic computer skills, resume development, professional interviewing skills, targeting your employment transition and other offerings
+- Employability Skills Training to include basic computer skills, resume development, professional interviewing skills, targeting employment transition and other offerings;

-- Access to understanding benefits, workplace accommodations and community resources
+- Access to understanding benefits, workplace accommodations and community resources; and

 - These services are at NO COST to you!

-CareerSource Pinellas employs a Disability Program Navigator (DPN) who can assist job seekers with disabilities access services, activities, and programs offered at the centers, provide information to SSI and SSDI recipients on work incentives offered by the Social Security Administration and assist with navigating other community resources.
+CareerSource Pinellas employs a Disability Program Navigator (DPN) assists job seekers with disabilities to gain access to services, activities and programs offered at the centers.
+The DPN also provides information to SSI and SSDI recipients on work incentives offered by the Social Security Administration while assisting with navigating other community resources.

 If you are interested in using your Ticket to Work and improving your economic status, contact Lou Anne Derry, Disability Navigator Manager, at (727) 608-2552 or via e-mail at firstname.lastname@example.org.